 In the event an employee is dismissed due to a breach in the key terms of their employment, it is unlikely to be a fair dismissal if they can prove they weren’t made aware of the terms and conditions in question.
 This is important for employers to keep in mind when preparing the employee handbook.

 An employee handbook should cover every required workplace regulation and employment right.
 Every business is different and may need information specific to the company.
 Here’s a list of what employee handbooks typically include:

 - Vacation or time-off policy

 - Performance review policy

 - Bullying and harassment policy

 Employee handbooks are often an essential resource for any business, both to help new hires and inform them of their terms of employment.

-Need advice on preparing an effective employee handbook?
+Need advice on your employment plan, or a guide for preparing an effective employee handbook?